pavlinal/mead-museum-tours/README.md

 This is assuming that there is already a tour with the id number of 5 located in the tour table!

+#### Backing up the database

+To backup the database please refer to this [guide](http://www.thegeekstuff.com/2008/09/backup-and-restore-mysql-database-using-mysqldump/).

 ## Folder Structure

 * __/bin__ - the startup scripts